sacgov/personal-website/_posts/2021-10-21-learning-how-to-learn.md

 A final checklist
 * Keep a planner journal so you can easily track when you reach your goals and observe what does and doesn't work.
 * Commit yourself to certain routines and tasks each day.
-* Write your planned tasks out the night before so your brain has time to dwell on your goals and help ensure success.
+* Write your planned tasks out the previous night.
+Your brain now has time to dwell on your goals and help ensure success.
 * Arrange your work into a series of small challenges.
 * Always make sure you, and your zombies, get lots of rewards.
 * Take a few minutes to savor the feelings of happiness and triumph, which also gives your brain a chance to temporarily change modes.